Big Basin is closed indefinitely due to the August 2020 lightning fire; see the Big Basin page for details.

 Park rangers often recommend this popular hike to visitors who are looking for a one-hour outing.
 The hike is short, more or less level, and there’s a little waterfall at the end.
 The trail also has some outstanding redwoods, though mostly at the beginning.

 The biggest drawback of this hike is that the trail runs alongside Lodge Road for most of the way.
-The road isn't very busy, but its presence gives the trail a utilitarian feel, as if it's only there to get you to the falls, and makes it harder to appreciate the scenery.
-Given that they're only separated by a few yards, the only reason to walk on the trail rather than the road is safety; it's a lot easier to walk on the road, and a lot of people do.
-In fact, the scenery is actually a little better on the road; especially around the entrance to Huckleberry Campground, some impressive redwoods can be seen from the road but not the trail.
+The road isn’t very busy, but it makes it hard to really appreciate the scenery; the trail has an oddly utilitarian feel and mainly seems intended to keep people from walking in the road.
+It fact a lot of people do just walk on the road, since it’s more level and the scenery is actually a little better; especially around the entrance to Huckleberry Campground, some impressive redwoods can be seen from the road but not the trail.
+There’s no parking at the waterfall, otherwise you could just drive there.

-You'll see a lot of redwood stumps as the trail enters Wastahi Campground.
-Redwood parks often put their campgrounds in logged groves to save wear and tear on the old growth; the result, unfortunately, is somewhat dismal-looking campgrounds.
-The trail briefly joins the Wastahi Campground parking lot, then enters the much nicer northern half of the campground, which seems to be unlogged and includes some choice campsites among large redwoods.
-Just after leaving the campground you enter a second partially-logged grove that's been burned recently and lacks the usual tanoak or huckleberry understory.
+You’ll see a lot of redwood stumps as the trail enters Wastahi Campground.
+Like a lot of redwood campgrounds, Wastahi is partially located in a logged grove to save wear and tear on the old growth, so some of the campsites are a bit dismal-looking.
+However, the northern half of the campground is a lot nicer; it seems to be unlogged and includes some choice campsites among large redwoods.
+Just after the campground there’s a second partially-logged grove that’s been burned recently and lacks the usual tanoak or huckleberry understory.
 The openness of this grove makes it easier to appreciate the redwoods.

 The sound of rushing water announces that you’re approaching Sempervirens Falls.
 Take the well-marked spur trail downhill, cross the road, and descend a series of steps to reach a viewing platform.
 Next to the platform, Sempervirens Creek pours over a 10-foot-high ledge and into a deep pool in a little grotto.